espressif/esp-idf/docs/en/api-reference/peripherals/spi_features.rst

   .. only:: not esp32

-      The SPI Master driver hasn't supported SPI1 bus.
+      The SPI Master driver has not supported SPI1 bus.
 Only the SPI Flash driver can attach to the bus.

 - For other buses, the driver can register the ISR as a BG.
 If a device task requests exclusive bus access, the bus lock will block the task, disable the ISR, and then unblock the task.
 After the task releases the lock, the lock will try to re-enable the ISR if there are still pending transactions in the ISR.